-A study showed 3 of every 4 people who presented to their GP with pain later went on to be diagnosed with depression.
-1 in 4 Australians will have an episode of poor mental health every calendar year.
+3 of every 4 people who present to their GP with bodily pain later go on to be diagnosed with depression, and 1 in 4 Australians will have an episode of poor mental health every calendar year.
 The overlap between mental illness and physical symptoms can be overwhelming, but I really enjoy teasing out the finer details of multiple overlapping conditions to come up with real solutions.

 Being guided by the evidence is good, but tailoring it to the individual is crucial to avoid over-doing it.